Multiscale matrix pencils for separable reconstruction problems: Some special functions

 \section{Some special functions}

 The sinc function is widely used in digital signal processing, especially in seismic data processing where it is a natural interpolant.
 There are several similarities between the narrowing sinc function and the Dirac delta function, among which the shape of the pulse.
-The side lobes of the sinc function mimic the Gibbs phenomenon, which disappears when the sinc function eventually becomes a pulse.
+A large number of papers, among which \cite{Batenkov}, already discuss the determination of a so-called train of Dirac spikes and their amplitudes, which is essentially an exponential fitting problem.
+This is generalized here to the use of the sinc function, including a matrix pencil formulation.

 The gamma function first arose in connection with the interpolation problem of finding a function that equals $n!$ when the argument is a positive integer.
-Nowadays the function plays an important role in mathematics, physics and engineering, mainly because of the prevalence of integrals of expressions of the form $g(t) \exp(-h(t))$ which describe processes that decay exponentially in time or space.
+Nowadays the function plays an important role in mathematics, physics and engineering.
+In \cite{La.Sa:spa:95} sparse interpolation or exponential analysis was already generalized to the Pochhammer basis $(t)_m = t (t+1) \cdots (t+m-1)$, also called rising factorial, which is related to the gamma function by $(t)_m = \Gamma(t+m)/\Gamma(t)$ for $t \not\in\gz^- \cup \{0\}$.
+Here we generalize the method to the direct use of the gamma function and we present a matrix pencil formulation as well.